seriotonctf/my-cheat-sheet/README.md

-# HTB Cheat Sheet
+# Cheat Sheet
-Commands I usually use when doing HTB machines
+Some of the commands I usually use when doing HTB or other machines.

 ## Table of Contents
 - [Scan](#scan)